-In this case, he credited a truly heroic character with moving the jury to award \$8.4 million in compensatory damages to Jonathan Valaer in two and a half hours of deliberating following a nine-day trial.
+In this case, he credited a truly heroic character with moving the jury to award \$8.4 million in compensatory damages in two and a half hours of deliberating following a nine-day trial.
 "I think the jury really liked Jon's wife," Zaner said.

 Angel McCune is an electrician's apprentice who was working with her husband when he was hurt in April 2018.
-As Zaner told the story to Law.com, they were installing wiring for a mobile home park.
-She heard an odd sound and ran to check on her husband.
+They were installing wiring for a mobile home park.
+She heard an odd sound and ran to check on him.
 She found him in the process of being electrocuted by a metal pedestal that was not supposed to have live wires.
 She ran toward him to try to tackle him and free him from the current, knowing that she could be electrocuted as well.
-But just as she reached him, the current released him.
-She testified that he had electrical current running through his arms for between 20 and 45 seconds.
+But just as she reached him, he fell down.
+She gave him first aid and called for help.
+She testified that he had electrical current running through his arms for between 20 and 45 seconds, Zaner said.